magnificent-math-club/magnificent-math-club.github.io/content/english/teacher/skyler-xue.md

 # course
 course: "Geometry"
 # biography
-bio: "Skyler Xue is a rising junior in the Science, Mathematics, and Computer Science Magnet Program at Montgomery Blair High School.
+bio: "Skyler Xue is a rising senior in the Science, Mathematics, and Computer Science Magnet Program at Montgomery Blair High School.
 He has received numerous honors in STEM competitions and has conducted research in Quantum Physics, Biochemistry, and Public Health.
 As a SIMIS International Scholarship winner, he was invited to attend the 2024 Yau